leen2211/group3-Coding-Assignment/README.md

    Double-click on any saved query to run it.

 2. For MySQL：
-   Use My SQL Workbench's import csv command to import hospital_database Open the SOL_queries.sql file in the appropriate database management tool, select the query you want to execute and run it.
+   Use My SQL Workbench's import csv command to import hospital_database.
+   Open the SOL_queries.sql file in the appropriate database management tool, select the query you want to execute and run it.

    Note: Since the database is created using MySQL Workbench, you can simply run the SQL query in the Workbench environment.